pywbem/pywbemtools/docs/pywbemclicommands.rst

 The help command provides information on special commands and controls that can be executed in the :ref:`interactive mode`.
-This is different from the ``--help`` option that provides information on command groups, and subcommands.
+This is different from the ``--help`` option that provides information on command groups, and commands.